 Once Lake Waikare was a source of sustenance for the whānau of Matahuru, however in recent years the health and wellbeing of the lake has been degraded by high inputs of nutrients, sediments and bacteria from the surrounding areas.
-This five year project funded by Waikato River Authority will look at the potential of mānuka-dominated ecosystems to increase water quality through increased infiltration, reduced sediment and nutrient run-off, and decreased nitrate and E. coli leaching.
+This five year project funded by Waikato River Authority (commenced 2016) will look at the potential of mānuka-dominated ecosystems to increase water quality through increased infiltration, reduced sediment and nutrient run-off, and decreased nitrate and E. coli leaching.

 For this project the CIBR team is collaborating closely with Waikato Regional Council, Waikato District Council, Nga Muka Ltd, Te Riu o Waikato Ltd, Matahuru Marae/Nikau Estate Trust, and EcoQuest Ecological Foundation.

 Two experimental plots were set up covering 4 ha with 40,000 plants of 22 different species, with around 50% of those plants being mānuka.
 Run-off from the farm and soil indicators will be measured to compare the difference between run off from sections planted with only mānuka (monoculture), or mixed planting that is mānuka-dominated, to sections with no-planting (control).
 In the sections where the run off has passed through the planted areas, we would expect to see an improvement in the quality of water from farmland reaching the lake.